emmanuelsdias/web-app-dev/README.md

 ## DOM Tree

 This project involved creating a DOM (Document Object Model) tree editor using jQuery.
 The primary goal was to provide a user-friendly interface for manipulating elements within a DOM tree.
 The user should be able to select the tree nodes, changing their colors upon selection.
 Finally, they should be able to add, edit or remove an element.
+The DOM Tree [can be viewed here](https://emmanuelsdias.github.io/web-app-dev/dom-tree/).

 ### Development process